-The Epson SureColor P800 became available in June, 2015.
+The Epson SureColor P800 became available in June 2015.
 It is the successor to the Epson Stylus Pro 3880.
-The P800 is a 17" wide professional and prosumer level photo / fine art inkjet printer.
+The P800 is a 17" wide professional and prosumer-level photo / fine art inkjet printer.
 It features nine individual ink cartridges using the "UltraChrome HD" pigment ink system.
-Like the venerable UltraChrome K3 system, the new inkset uses five color ink cartridges along with three black ones.
-It is of interest to note that outside of the United States, Epson still uses the "UltraChrome K3" name in association with this model.
-A switching mechanism allows you to choose matte or photo black ink, depending on the type of media being used.
+Like the venerable UltraChrome K3 system, the new ink set uses five color ink cartridges and three black ones.
+It is interesting to note that outside of the United States, Epson still uses the "UltraChrome K3" name in association with this model.
+A switching mechanism allows you to choose matte or photo-black ink, depending on the media type.
 Pigment inks are designed to be stable over long periods of time, allowing prints to be displayed (under proper conditions) for many decades.
-The Epson P800 descends from a long line of top quality pigment based photo printers.
+The Epson P800 is a descendant of a long line of top-quality pigment-based photo printers.
 Building on that lineage, Epson claims that the P800 offers the best black density to date from a pigment printer by using "Resin Encapsulation Technology."

 Just the Facts

 17" Wide photo & fine art quality inkjet printer

 Can print 3.5" x 5" up to 17" x 550" banners (actual length depends on file size)

 Nine Colors - Cyan, Yellow, Vivid Magenta, Vivid Light Magenta, Light Cyan, Light Black, Light Light Black, Photo or Matte Black

 Printing Technology - Advanced Micro Piezo® AMC print head with ink-repelling coating technology, 8-channel, drop-on-demand, inkjet print head